xelalexv/dregsy/README.md

     # required, while 'to' can be dropped if the path should remain the same as
     # 'from'.
 Regular expressions are supported in both fields (read on below
     # for more details).
 Additionally, the tags being synced for a mapping can
     # be limited by providing a 'tags' list.
+This list may contain semver and
+    # regular expressions filters (see below).
 When omitted, all image tags are
     # synced.
     mappings:
       - from: test/image